|Shared Contract District|

 |Kind of Community||small rural communities|

 |Number of Schools||1|

 Pursuant to the provisions of Chapter 150E of the General Laws of the Commonwealth of Massachusetts, this contract is made this date __________________ between the School Committee of the Petersham Center School (hereinafter sometimes referred to as the Committee and the School respectively) and the Petersham Educational Association (hereinafter sometimes referred to as the Association).

 In making this Contract, the parties to it affirm that it is their joint purpose to provide education of the highest possible quality to the children of Petersham and assert their recognition of the importance of harmonious relations between themselves in carrying out their responsibilities to the citizens of the town.
 It is, moreover, their explicit intention that the responsibilities and authority of each of the parties to the Contract be understood by all.
 They reaffirm their intention of working toward open consultation and the free exchange of views between professional staff, the Superintendent, and the Committee in the formation of and implementation of policies relating the wages, hours, and other conditions of employment.

-A. The Petersham School Committee, hereinafter referred to as "the Committee", recognizes the Petersham Educational Association/Massachusetts Teachers Association/National Education Association, hereinafter referred to as "the Association", for the purposes of collective bargaining as the exclusive representative of a unit which consists of professional teaching employees and Counselor who work twenty-one (21) or more hours per week, excluding the principal, library/media specialist, and nurse of the Petersham Public Schools.
+A. The Petersham School Committee, hereinafter referred to as "the Committee", recognizes the Petersham Educational Association/Massachusetts Teachers Association/National Education Association, hereinafter referred to as "the Association", for the purposes of collective bargaining as the exclusive representative of a unit which consists of professional teaching employees, Counselor, and Librarian/Computer Technician who work twenty-one (21) or more hours per week, excluding the Principal,and nurse of the Petersham Public Schools.

 B. Unless otherwise indicated, the employees in the above unit will be hereinafter referred to as the "teachers".